lwmqn/demo/README.md

 # lwmqn-demo
-A simple webapp built with [mqtt-shepherd](https://github.com/lwmqn/mqtt-shepherd) and [mqtt-node](https://github.com/lwmqn/mqtt-node).
+A simple webapp built with [mqtt-shepherd](https://github.com/lwmqn/mqtt-shepherd) and [mqtt-node](https://github.com/lwmqn/mqtt-node) to mimic a smart home application.

-This project is a quick demo that shows you what [mqtt-shepherd](https://github.com/lwmqn/mqtt-shepherd) can do, e,g,. allowing devices to join, making some remote operations upon remote devices.

-### Install and Run
+### To run the demo

 * Install
 ```sh